 Once you confirm that you are eligible to buy real estate in Serbia, for the process of real estate purchase, it is necessary to carry out all the necessary checks for that real estate with the competent state authorities (to check if there is an encumbrance, who the owner is, etc.).

 In Serbia, the Real Estate Sale & Purchase Agreement must be solemnized before a Notary Public.
-However, you do not become the owner of the property until your ownership rights are registered in the Real Estate Cadastre.
-After notarization, the Notary Public is obliged to submit the notarized agreement to the competent Real Estate Cadastre office for the registration of the change in ownership rights.
+However, you do not become the property owner until your ownership rights are registered in the Real Estate Cadastre.
+After notarization, the Notary Public is obliged to submit the notarized agreement to the competent Real Estate Cadastre office to register the change in ownership rights.

 TEMPORARY RESIDENCE PERMIT IN SERBIA BY MARRIAGE